 13 If coordination is active, before starting a new session, the initiator scans for Acquisition Compact frame on

-14 the initialization channel specified by the default value of the macMmsNbInitChannel attribute and/or the

-15 channel specified by the default value of the macMmsUwbChannel attribute.
+14 the O-QPSK 5800 MHz band channel number aOqpsk5g8AquisitionChan and/ on the HRP UWB channel number aHrpUwbAquisitionChan.
 The length of the scanning

 16 period is implementation dependent.
 The initiator thus obtains information of UWB channel usage from